nuts-foundation/nuts-specification/rfc/rfc003-oauth2-authorization.md

 **5.2.1.5.
 Login contract validation**

 The **usi** field in the JWT contains the signed login contract.
 If present it MUST validate according to the [Authentication Token RFC](rfc002-authentication-token.md).
-The login contract MUST contain the name of the actor.
+The login contract MUST contain the `name` and `city` of the actor.
+The `name` and `city` MUST match with a valid [Verifiable Credential](rfc011-verifiable-credential.md) issued to the actor.
+This must be a [NutsOrganizationCredential](rfc012-nuts-organization-credential.md).

 **5.2.1.6.
 Endpoint validation**

-The **aud** field MUST match the registered endpoint from which the authorization server is listening.
+The **aud** field MUST match the identifier of the registered endpoint.
 This prevents the use of the JWT at any other endpoint.
-The endpoint reference is used for this. \([RFC7523](https://tools.ietf.org/html/rfc7523#section-3)\)
+The endpoint reference is used for this. \([RFC7523](https://tools.ietf.org/html/rfc7523#section-3)\).
+An endpoint identifier contains a DID and a fragment.

 **5.2.1.7.
 Validate legal base**